 Internet of Things

-Smart cities will be the epicenter for a multitude of IoT applications and use cases, including intelligent transportation, smart buildings, improved government services and much more.
-While these use cases initially will be vertical sector-specific, ultimately our cities will become horizontal IoT platforms where individual use cases can fluidly interconnect to maximize efficiency, productivity and citizen ease-of-use.
+Smart cities will be the epicenter for a multitude of IoT applications and use cases, including intelligent transportation, smart buildings, improved government services, and more.
+While these use cases initially will be vertical sector-specific, ultimately cities will become horizontal IoT platforms where individual use cases can fluidly interconnect to maximize efficiency, productivity, and citizen ease-of-use.